No.1 Toxicologist: These Products Were Making Me Infertile And Are Harming Our Kids!

 TL;DR

-• Endocrine disruptors and toxic chemicals in everyday consumer products are linked to infertility, ADHD, early puberty, and rising disease rates in children
+• Endocrine disruptors are linked to rising rates of infertility, ADHD, early puberty, allergies, and various cancers in children and adults

 Episode Recap